 If you, or a loved one, struggle with an addiction to benzodiazepines seeking help at a treatment program is essential to achieving and maintaining lasting sobriety.
 The early stages of withdrawal can be difficult, especially without supportive medical and mental health care.
 Detoxing on your own or “cold turkey” may mean help is not available if you need it, and relapse can occur.

-If you are ready to quit benzodiazepine and start your journey towards sobriety, seeking comprehensive addiction treatment is the first step on your recovery journey.
+If you are ready to quit benzodiazepine and start your journey toward sobriety, seeking comprehensive addiction treatment is the first step on your recovery journey.
 The team at Robert Alexander Center understands acknowledging an unhealthy relationship with addiction and choosing to seek help addressing your addiction are difficult steps.
-Our caring and compassionate admissions team are here to help as you take those first and vital steps towards lasting freedom from drug addiction.
+Our caring and compassionate admissions team is here to help as you take those first and vital steps toward lasting freedom from drug addiction.
 Contact our admissions team today to learn more about how our services can help you achieve your sobriety goals.

 Ready to Escape Addiction for Good?

 Let our drug and alcohol rehab center in Kentucky help you, or your loved one, today.
 Our dedicated admissions team is standing by 24/7, ready to help you find the solutions that work best for you.